BIPOC Psychotherapy, Psychiatry, and Assessment Services

 • The Burden of Having to Represent

-• Pressures to be Exceptional
+• Pressure to be Exceptional

 • Internalized Racism